john-cd/rust_howto/bk/drafts/categories/game-development/index.md

 [![cat-game-development][cat-game-development-badge]][cat-game-development]{{hi:Game development}}

-THis section focuses on individual parts of game development.
-For high-level Game Engines/Frameworks, review the [[game-engines | Game Engines]] category.
+This section focuses on individual parts of game development.
+For high-level game engines or frameworks, review the [[game-engines | Game Engines]] category.

-Game development in Rust is a vibrant area, and the crates you'll need depend on the type of game you're making.
-Here's a breakdown:
+Game development in Rust is a vibrant area, and the crates you'll need depend on the type of game you're making:

 | Game Type | Rust crate(s) |
 |---|---|